 - Fellows are invited to join monthly professional development webinars to enhance their knowledge of the Department of State and discuss new topics and developments in air quality.

 Fellows do not require or obtain a security clearance for this program.
-Fellows will remain at their home offices and agencies, except for potential travel to the embassy or consulate.
+Fellows will remain at their home offices and agencies, except for potential travel to the embassy or consulate at discretion of the post.

 Applicants will be requested to share their resume and references.